niltontac/EspAnalise-EngDados/readme.md

 Hi!

 My name is Nilton.
-I'm Data Engineer Analyst.
+I'm Data Engineer, Business and Systems Analyst.

 Live in Recife, State of Pernambuco, Brazil.

+I'm  Postgraduate in Data Analysis and Engineering at CESAR School, and also Postgraduate (MBA) in Business Intelligence Analysis at Institute of Management and Information Technology - IGTI.
 Have degree in Information Systems at Uninassau.

-I'm also a Postgraduate (MBA) in Business Intelligence Analysis at Institute of Management and Information Technology - IGTI.

-Currently taking another postgraduate course (Specialization) in Data Analysis and Engineering at CESAR School in partnership with the Informatics Center at the Federal University of Pernambuco - CIn/UFPE.

 Here you will find my data analysis putting into practice the knowledge acquired mainly in the specialization in progress at CESAR School.